Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/04-Classes-Structs-Enums/README.md

 }
 ```

-We used let bindings to read associated values.
+We used `let` bindings to read the associated values.

 <!-- > -->